AUTHORS

 Casey Rae

-A music industry commentator and critic, Rae is the Director of Music Licensing for Sirius XM and has written for The Los Angeles Times, The New York Times, Billboard, and the Washington Post.
+Music industry commentator and critic Casey Rae is the Director of Music Licensing at SiriusXM and has written for The Los Angeles Times, The New York Times, Billboard, and The Washington Post.

 Published: